West Cork Palaeoecology

 • Acer

-Acer - most commonly seen is the Sycamore, Acer pseudoplatanus but another native acer is the hedge maple, Acer campestris.
+Acer - most commonly seen is the Sycamore, Acer pseudoplatanus but it is not considered to be native.
+Our native acer is the hedge maple, Acer campestris.
 This is a small tree of woodland edges, clearings and hedgerows.

 • Ajuga